 The Pioneer DJ CDJ-3000 is the new flagship in the range, and so needed to deliver something special.
 By and large, it has.
-Hugely better screen, improved jogwheel, better hot cues, beat jump, key shift and key sync, innovative track previewing and cueing options – and all powered by an on-board MPU.
-Sure, it is evolution, not revolution, but that’s what pro DJs, clubs and festivals require – and the potential is there for adding the missing stuff (we’re thinking cloud locker, streaming services, on-board track analysis) down the line.
+Hugely better screen, improved jogwheels, better hot cues, beat jump, key shift and key sync, innovative track previewing and cueing options – and all powered by an on-board MPU.
+Sure, it is evolution, not revolution, but that’s what pro DJs, clubs and festivals require – and the potential is there for adding the missing stuff (we’re thinking cloud locker, streaming services, on-board track analysis – some of which have already been added since writing this review) down the line.
 Pioneer DJ now does need to get its software team focused on those items to keep up with the competition, though.

 First Impressions / Setting up